-Adjust the horizontal time base: In the horizontal adjustment area, turn the "Scale" knob to adjust the horizontal time base of all analog channels (current channels).
+Adjust the horizontal time base: In the horizontal adjustment area, Left & right scale navigation switch adjust the horizontal time base of all analog channels (current channels).

-Adjust the horizontal position: In the horizontal adjustment area, turn the "Position" knob to move the waveform horizontal position of all analog channels.
-Press the "Position" knob to move the trigger position of all analog channels (current) to the center of the horizontal direction.
+Adjust the horizontal position: In the horizontal adjustment area, Left & right position navigation switch to move the waveform horizontal position of all analog channels.
+Press the position navigation switch to move the trigger position of all analog channels (current) to the center of the horizontal direction.